No One Owns the Learner Experience, And That's the Problem

 The Enterprise Problem: Death by a Thousand Curricula

-In large, unfederated enterprises, the symptoms are unmistakable.
-The same employee receives onboarding from HR, product training from a business unit, sales methodology from enablement, and compliance modules from legal — each built on different platforms, with different design standards, and zero awareness of what the others assigned that quarter.
+In large, decentralized enterprises (check out the chart below for a comparison between decentralized, federated and centralized companies), the symptoms are easy to spot.
+The same employee receives onboarding from HR, product training from a business unit, sales methodology from enablement, and compliance modules from legal; each built on different platforms, with different design standards, and zero awareness of what the others assigned that quarter.
 The learner experience isn't fragmented by accident.
 It's fragmented by architecture.

 The Startup Mistake: "We'll Figure It Out Later"